 Why do I no longer receive a copy of the Interim Report?

 As part of our electronic communications (e-communications) programme we have decided not to produce a printed copy of our Interim report.
-Instead the Interim Report will be published on our website and will be available from early November each year.
-If at that time you would like us to send a hard copy of our Interim Report, please e-mail us or telephone 020 7144 1000.
+Instead, the Interim Report will be published on our website following release of our Interim results to the market.
+If you would like us to send a hard copy of our Interim Report, please e-mail us or telephone 020 7144 1000.

 How can I contact the Company?